alexanderbird/alexanderbird.software/src/content/blog/interview-questions.md

  - Every job has frustrations.
 What's frustrating here?
  - Do you have a technical leader who takes time to teach/coach you?
 What's that like?
  - What do you do when you disagree with a decision made by someone else that impacts you?

+### Work Life Balance
+ - Does anyone work from home from time to time?
+What's the policy around that?
+   What's the culture around that?
+ - When you're sick, do you keep working through it?
+ - What hours do you & your team normally work?
+How does that change when things are behind schedule?
+ - When was the last time that everything was "on fire"?
+How often does that happen?